4DGT: Learning a 4D Gaussian Transformer Using Real-World Monocular Videos: Conclusion

 \section{Conclusion}

-We introduced 4DGT, a novel dynamic scene reconstruction method that feedforward predict 4DGS from an input posed video frame.
+We introduced 4DGT, a novel dynamic scene reconstruction method that predicts 4DGS from an input posed video frame in a feed-forward manner.
 The representation power of 4DGT enables it to handle general dynamic scenes using 4DGS with varying lifespans, and support it to handle complex dynamics in long videos.
 Different from prior work that heavily depends on multi-view supervision from synthetic datasets, 4DGT is trained only using real-world monocular videos.
-We demonstrate that 4DGT can generalize well to videos recorded from similar devices, and the ability of generalization can improve when mixing dataset training in scale.
+We demonstrate that 4DGT can generalize well to videos recorded from similar devices, and the ability of generalization can improve when mixing datasets for training in scale.

 \nbf{Limitations and future work} We do not claim 4DGT can generalize to all videos in the wild.
 We assume the availability of a reliable calibration to train 4DGT and deploy it for inference.
 For this requirement, the training datasets have been limited to data sources from a few egocentric devices and phone captures.
 We observe that the quality may degrade in videos recorded by an unseen type of device due to the inaccurate metric scale calibrations.
 We believe this can be significantly improved by further scaling up the method using more diverse datasets recorded by different devices with curated calibrations.
-Similar to most monocular reconstruction methods, we still observe significant artifacts when viewing Gaussians from extreme view angles departing far from the input trajectory.
+Similar to most monocular reconstruction methods, we still observe significant artifacts when viewing Gaussians from extreme view angles, departing far from the input trajectory.
 Future directions can propose better representations to address it or learn to distill more priors from multi-view expert models, such as generative video models.

+\begin{ack} We thank Aljaz Bozic for the insightful discussions.
+We thank the Project Aria team for their open-source and dataset contributions.
+This work was also partially supported by NSFC (No. U24B20154). \end{ack}